Gap Sale: Take Up to 50% Off Everything Plus Extra 20% Off

-Gap Sale: Take Up to 50% Off Everything Plus an Extra 20% Off
+Gap Sale: Take 40% Off Everything Plus an Extra 50% Off Sale Styles

-The Gap sale is currently offering up to 50% off everything, plus an extra 20% off your purchase with code FORYOU through September 28.
+The Gap sale is currently offering up to 40% off everything with code 1DAY, plus an extra 50% off sale styles with code 24HOURS on September 29.

 Get the sale discounts when you purchase Gap favorites including denim, T-shirts, dresses, leggings, denim, accessories and more.